AlexGuidace/alexguidace.github.io/README.md

 ## index.html
 My homepage.
 It's full of projects built in various languages!

-## about.html
-A page about my mission as a developer.

 ## ux_design.html
 A page concerning my knowledge and experience in the realm of user experience design and visual design.